 Coming to therapy can be the first step towards change and growth.
-It can help us to get to know ourselves better, what our needs are and how we can have our own and others’ met with more clarity and compassion.
+It can help you to get to know yourself better, what your needs are and how you can have your own and others’ met with more clarity and compassion.

 What’s the first step?

 If you would like to give it a try please get in touch by email.
 We can arrange a time to have a chat on the phone so I can answer any other questions you may have and arrange a session.
 The initial assessment session will be a bit different to other sessions, allowing us to meet and get to know each other, work through any questions you may have and also discuss your expectations.
 During the session, I will also ask you about what has brought you to therapy and some other questions to help me identify the most appropriate way for us to work together.
 Hopefully, by the end of the session, you will have a good sense of if therapy is for you and if you would like to proceed.

 How long are sessions, and how often will I come?